A Roller Coaster Ride

 When I was bored and yawning away

-On the other hand, I was a pain in the bottom.
+When I was being a pain in the bottom.

 Stealing their dolls was a habit of mine